luna-hq/luna/README.md

 # Install lunactl:
 $ brew install flowerinthenight/tap/lunactl

-# Import local CSV to luna:
+# Import local CSV to luna (newline is for readability only):
 $ lunactl -type 'x:' -p "CREATE TABLE customers AS FROM read_csv( '/path/to/luna/testdata/customers-1000.csv', header = true, files_to_sniff = -1);"
 ```